What Kind of God: Wrestling With God’s Character in Time of Tragedy

 But we should note carefully that some creatures and some events glorify Him more richly than others.
 Most would agree, for example, that God is definitely glorified by the beauty, precision, and usefulness of sun, moon, and stars–brightly wheeling through space in perfect obedience to His command.
 But how much more is He glorified by men—especially sinful men—who, against the bent of their fallen nature, and often in the face of pain and costly sacrifice, lovingly give Him their obedience, even when they have the perfect freedom not to?
 In short, because man is created free, he has a unique capacity to please and glorify God.
 The countless tiny acts of trust and obedience, freely offered up by struggling saints, shine brighter than a billion suns.
 Like jewels, they make many rich, and they are very, very precious in the sight of God.

-These thoughts prepare us to consider the second question–why does God keep on giving the gift of freedom, especially to those who keep on abusing it?
+These thoughts prepare us to consider the second question—why does God keep on giving the gift of freedom, especially to those who keep on abusing it?
 To this the response of Scripture is quite clear: we should consider the longsuffering of the Lord to be salvation (2 Peter 3:15).
-In other words, God, knowing the eternal consequences of sin, mercifully withholds final and irreversible judgment against sinners, graciously giving them both time and opportunity to repent, trust Christ, and be saved (Is.
-55:6; Rom.
-2:4; Rev. 2:21).
+In other words, God, knowing the eternal consequences of sin, mercifully withholds final and irreversible judgment against sinners, graciously giving them both time and opportunity to repent, trust Christ, and be saved (Isaiah 55:6; Romans 2:4; Revelation 2:21).
 Yes, while the saints cry out “How long, O Lord?” terrorists of every stripe pursue their murderous course, foolishly misreading God’s patience for indifference or even non-existence.
-But faith knows that they are really treasuring up wrath against themselves (Rom.
-2:5f); that one day they will be utterly swept away by sudden terrors (Ps.
-73:17-20); and that faith, now vindicated, will overflow in praise to the justice of God (Rev. 19:1f).
+But faith knows that they are really treasuring up wrath against themselves (Romans 2:5f); that one day they will be utterly swept away by sudden terrors (Psalm 73:17-20); and that faith, now vindicated, will overflow in praise to the justice of God (Revelation 19:1f).

 Thus, summing up what we have seen so far, it appears that the mystery of evil can only be understood within a world-view that acknowledges the existence of a sovereign, holy God, the reality of human freedom, and the sobering fact that God tests, rewards and judges man concerning its right use, with consequences both for this life and the next.